ChloeM1515/Sales-Management-Project-in-PowerBI/README.md

-### Analyze Requirement using User Stories
+### Analyze Requirement
-2 stakeholders: Sales Manager, Sales Executive - PUrpose
+Stakeholders: Sales Manager, Sales Executive - PUrpose
 * Necessary Systems: PowerBI, CRM system
 Define this stakeholser
 * Other Relevant Info: Budgets were delivered in Excel for 2021